kashifpk/PyCK/docs/_build/html/_sources/README.txt

 **PyCK** (Python Code Karigar); prounounced '*pick*' is/would be a web development framework aiming to provide an easy to use yet powerful and flexible web framework for python developers.

+Documentation for the project can be found at `PyCK Documentation <http://packages.python.org/PyCK/>`_

 BACKGROUND
 ----------